 Using the model during tree probing is also straightforward.
 If we are trying to minimize the leaf cost, then for each decision, we want to select the action with the lower expected cost (i.e., the lower mean).
-As our estimates may be guite inaccurate if they are based on few samples, we don't always want to select the node with the lower estimated cost.
-Rather, we merely wish to select each action with the probability that it is truly best.
 Given that we have estimates of the means and variance of the action costs and we know how many times we have tried each action, we can compute the probability that one mean is lower than another using a standard test for the difference of two sample means.
-We then choose each action according to the probability that its mean cost is lower.
+We then choose each action according to the probability that it is best.
 To eliminate any chance of the algorithm converging to a single path, the probability of choosing any action is clamped at $0.05^{1/d}$ for a depth d tree, which ensures at least one deviation on 95% of probes.